 Figure 8.
 Buoy trajectories from 31 January 00:00 UTC to 2 February 00:00 UTC.
 Small squares indicate the beginning of the time series.
 Black lines show the 30-min resolution drift tracks, and black circles show the position every 6 hours.
 Distance from the CO is indicated with the axis units and radii at 50 km, 100 km, and 400 km.
 In panel b, the time of the drift speed minimum relative to 1 February 00:00 UTC is indicated with color.
 Trajectories of a subset of DN buoys are shown for clarity.
 L-sites are marked with large squares, while the CO is marked by a star.
 In panels a and b, the position of the sea level pressure low from the ERA5 reanalysis is marked at hourly intervals with white and gray triangles.

 Initially divergence is small, with isolated polygons showing spikes; most deformation is due to shear strain (Figure 9a-b).
 At the time of atmospheric convergence with the warm-frontal passage near 15 UTC January 31 (see Figure 5g), very weak or no ice divergence is seen.
 From 18-21 UTC on January 31 the sea ice is nearly quiescent.
 Shear strain rate increases at 21 UTC followed shortly by an increase in the magnitude of divergence.
 We note high variability across the array for both divergence and shear strain rate.
-Most of the DN polygons follow the same pattern as the full DN: positive divergence as the center of the low passes over the DN, reaching maximum values 1-2 hours before the drift speed (compare Figure 7c).
-The divergence of the L-site polygon is a notable exception.
-Maximum shear strain rate has local maxima as the ice accelerates before the drift speed maximum and decelerates afterward; an additional local maximum in shear strain rate occurs 12 hours later.
-Vorticity shifts from anticyclonic to cyclonic as the ridge between storms passes and the second cyclone approaches.
-The vorticity signal is broadly coherent throughout, with a clear peak in positive vorticity at 2-3 UTC on 1 February and a trough of strongly negative vorticity between 9-11 UTC on 1 February.
-This coherent positive ice-vorticity signal should be expected from the presence of the narrow axisymmetric atmospheric LLJ surrounding the cyclone.
-The positive vorticity signal as the storm approaches is damped because the LLJs developing in the warm and cold sectors of the storm had not yet joined; the winds ahead of the low center were weaker than the winds behind it (see Fig. 3).
+Most of the DN polygons follow the same pattern as the full DN: positive divergence as the center of the low passes over the DN, reaching maximum values at or just before the drift speed peak occurs at ~07 UTC Feb 1 (compare Figure 7c).
+The divergence of the L-site polygon is a notable exception, with strong convergence at ~02 UTC near the time of the atmospheric frontal passage and peak in atmospheric convergence (see Fig 5g) .
+Maximum shear strain rate has local maxima at about this same time as the ice accelerates before the drift speed maximum and during the deceleration afterward; an additional local maximum in shear strain rate occurs 12 hours later.
+Vorticity shifts from anticyclonic to cyclonic near 09 UTC Jan 31 as the ridge between storms passes and the second cyclone approaches.
+The vorticity signal is broadly coherent throughout, with a clear peak in positive vorticity at 2-3 UTC on 1 February and strongly negative vorticity between 9-11 UTC on 1 February.
+This coherent multi-scale positive ice-vorticity signal should be expected from the presence of the narrow axisymmetric atmospheric LLJ surrounding the cyclone.
+The positive vorticity signal as the storm approaches is damped because the LLJs developing in the warm and cold sectors of the storm had not yet joined; the winds ahead of the low center were weaker than the winds behind it (see Figs. 3 and 5).